 WP3 - Software development, testing and integration

-WP3 is focused on software development, testing, and platform integration with national warning systems.
+WP3 was focused on software development, testing, and platform integration with national warning systems.
 The Forecasting Platform is comprised of the ML components (accessible via an API) together with the front-end.
-An effort is made concerning the integration of WeaMyL with national warning systems.
-The platform prototype will be developed in an incremental, iterative manner, having as final objective its successful integration with Romanian and Norwegian weather warning systems.
+An effort was made concerning the integration of WeaMyL with national warning systems.
+The platform prototype was developed in an incremental, iterative manner, having as final objective its successful integration with Romanian and Norwegian weather warning systems.

 WP4 - Meteorological evaluation, interpretation and analysis

-WP4 activities include extracting, annotating and validating relevant meteorological data from NMA and MET databases and piloting the platform within NMA and MET locations.
-These activities will be coordinated by NMA in close cooperation with MET-MT.
-Results concerning the accuracy, performance and reliability of the platform will be discussed with MET-IT and BBU.
-The feedback will be used to continuously improve the ML modules, front-end components and the Annotated Atlas.
+WP4 activities included extracting, annotating and validating relevant meteorological data from NMA and MET databases and piloting the platform within NMA and MET locations.
+These activities were coordinated by NMA in close cooperation with MET-MT.
+Results concerning the accuracy, performance and reliability of the platform were discussed with MET-IT and BBU.
+The feedback was used to continuously improve the ML modules, front-end components and the Annotated Atlas.